Dasharo/docs/docs/unified-test-documentation/dasharo-security/201-verified-boot.md

 Recovery requested (1009000e)
 ```

-### VBO004.001 Recovery boot popup
+### VBO004.001 Recovery boot popup (firmware)

 **Test description**

-The test checks whether the information about recovery mode will be displayed
+This test aims to verify whether the recovery mode information is displayed
+as the popup after rebooting the DUT which is flashed with the firmware with
-after flash firmware with wrong vboot keys.
+the wrong vboot keys.

 **Test configuration data**